apache/cordova-plugin-network-information/README.md

 available at its original location, but is deprecated and will eventually be removed.

-### iOS Quirks

-- <iOS7 can't detect the type of cellular network connection.
-    - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 ### Windows Quirks

 - When running in the Phone 8.1 emulator, always detects `navigator.connection.type` as `Connection.ETHERNET`.